acryldata/datahub-actions/datahub-actions/README.md

-# DataHub Actions Framework
+# ⚡ DataHub Actions Framework

 Welcome to DataHub Actions!
-This framework provides a mechanism to write custom code which is invoked when important things happen on DataHub.
+The Actions framework makes responding to changes to your Metadata Graph in realtime easy, enabling you to seamlessly integrate DataHub into a broader events-based architecture.

 For a detailed introduction, check out the [original announcement](https://www.youtube.com/watch?v=7iwNxHgqxtg&t=2189s) of the DataHub Actions Framework at the DataHub April 2022 Town Hall.
+For a more in-depth look at use cases and concepts, check out [DataHub Actions Concepts](../docs/actions.md).

+## Getting Started

+To get started right away, check out the [DataHub Actions Quickstart](../docs/quickstart.md) Guide.

 ## Installation